DalisonTheBone/Roblox-Portfolio/README.md

 ## Scripting Skills
 - A lot of experience in solo projects.
 - Writes clean, easy to debug / modify code.
+- 3+ years of experience
+- Overal programming for 6+ years
 - Have experience with Roblox's open cloud API and web API
-- can code well in NodeJs
+- Can code well in NodeJs, and Python
 - Use functional programming paradime
 - Usaly use pascal case for everything but can adapt that to other styles